Explore the state of Delaware

 Best Known For: Observation of waterfowl, shorebirds, songbirds, wading birds, and raptors.
 Waterfowl and deer hunting are popular recreational activities.
 Prime Hook Creek is a popular canoeing trail and fishing area.

-Travel Tips: During the warmer months at the refuge, mosquitos and other biting insects such as deer flies can be bothersome.
+Travel Tips: During the warmer months at the refuge, mosquitoes and other biting insects such as deer flies can be bothersome.
 Ticks are common in the refuge and carry Lyme disease.
 Visitors should take precautions.

 Special Equipment: Binoculars, viewing scopes, and ID guides would be helpful while viewing wildlife.